Electron capture: Reaction details

 Chemical bonds can also affect the rate of electron capture to a small degree (in general, less than 1%) depending on the proximity of electrons to the nucleus.
 For example, in 7Be, a difference of 0.9% has been observed between half-lives in metallic and insulating environments.
-This relatively large effect is due to the fact that beryllium is a small atom that employs valence electrons that are close to the nucleus, and also in orbitals with no orbital angular momentum.
+This relatively large effect is because beryllium is a small atom that employs valence electrons that are close to the nucleus, and also in orbitals with no orbital angular momentum.
 Electrons in s orbitals (regardless of shell or primary quantum number), have a probability antinode at the nucleus, and are thus far more subject to electron capture than p or d electrons, which have a probability node at the nucleus.

 Around the elements in the middle of the periodic table, isotopes that are lighter than stable isotopes of the same element tend to decay through electron capture, while isotopes heavier than the stable ones decay by electron emission.
 Electron capture happens most often in the heavier neutron-deficient elements where the mass change is smallest and positron emission is not always possible.
 When the loss of mass in a nuclear reaction is greater than zero but less than 2m_{e}c^{2} the process cannot occur by positron emission, but occurs spontaneously for electron capture.

 Common examples

-Some common radioisotopes that decay solely by electron capture include:
+Some common radionuclides that decay solely by electron capture include (a = annum or year):

 For a full list, see the table of nuclides.